Nothing compares to this one.

 The soft buttery inside is so addicting!

-They go great with a cup of flavored teas, and especially with a cup of hot cocoa.
+They go great with a cup of your favorite hot beverage, mine will always be a cup of rich Amaretto hot cocoa.

 Tips You Can Substitute!

-- Flattened cookies with a cinnamon and sugared flat bottom glass.
+• Flattened cookies with a coated cinnamon and sugared flat bottom glass.

-- I add more cinnamon to my sugar than most people like, adjust to taste.
+• I add more cinnamon to my sugar than most people like and adjust to taste.

 Puffy or Flat Cookies?